Impressive historical sites in Kyushu's ancient political, diplomatic and cultural centre

 Other historical attractions

-The information center at Dazaifu Tenmangu Shrine offers free maps that describe a historical tour through Dazaifu, as does Dazaifu's popular app.
+The information center just outside Dazaifu Tenmangu Shrine offers free maps that describe a historical tour through Dazaifu, as does Dazaifu's popular app.

 Hike up and around a sacred peak